jlitte7/KingSeat/README.md

 - **Game Completion**: Winner announcement with final stats
 - **Flexible Rounds**: Play unlimited rounds or set a specific limit

+### 📊 My Stats (Personal Bag Tracking)
+A dedicated personal tracking system that works independently from team stats:

+- **Personal Stats Dashboard**: Track your individual performance
+  - Total throws and accuracy percentages (In%, On%, Board%, Miss%)
+  - Current and best streaks (both "in" streaks and board streaks)
+  - Four-baggers and three-baggers counts
+  - Match record and win percentage
+  - Recent match history with dates and scores

+- **Quick Log Mode**: Fast bag throw logging for practice
+  - Big, colorful buttons for instant logging (In/On/Miss)
+  - Real-time stats updates showing session performance
+  - Live streak tracking
+  - Perfect for solo practice or casual play

+- **Match Logging**: Full game tracking with detailed stats
+  - Log complete matches with opponent names
+  - Track all 4 throws per round with visual indicators
+  - Enter opponent scores for win/loss tracking
+  - View round history during active matches
+  - Automatic score calculation from your throws

+- **Player Linking**: Connect your personal stats to team profiles
+  - Link to an existing player in the Clubhouse
+  - Prevents duplicate names across the system
+  - Optional syncing with team stats
+  - Maintains separate personal history

+- **Settings & Management**:
+  - Configure your name and linked player profile
+  - Toggle quick log visibility during games
+  - Enable/disable team stats syncing
+  - Reset personal stats if needed

+**Key Benefits**:
+- Track your bags separately from team games
+- Works for solo practice, playing with teammates, or against multiple opponents
+- Your personal stats never interfere with team-based CornholeIQ stats
+- Focus on YOUR performance, not overall game outcomes
+- Build a complete history of your bag throwing accuracy over time

 ### 🏆 Clubhouse (League Management)
 - **Team Management**: Create and organize teams
 - **Player Rosters**: Add 8+ players per team for league matches